Lightning-AI/pytorch-lightning/README.md

 Run on any device at any scale with expert-level control over PyTorch training loop and scaling strategy.
 You can even write your own Trainer.

-Fabric is designed for the most complex models like foundation model scaling, LLMs, diffussion, transformers, reinforcement learning, active learning.
+Fabric is designed for the most complex models like foundation model scaling, LLMs, diffusion, transformers, reinforcement learning, active learning.

 <table>
 <tr>